Henry Mayhew: London Labour and the London Poor

 Some of the London street traders did not like the way Mayhew wrote about them.
 In spring/summer 1851, they established a Street Trader's Protection Association to guard themselves against the journalist.

+His articles about the extreme poverty of some of those he came into contact with moved readers of the Morning Chronicle to send money to the newspaper for Mayhew to distribute to the most needy.
+He sometimes found employment for those in need of work.

 Family

 Mayhew was the grandfather of Audrey Mayhew Allen (b.
 1870), an author of a number of children's stories published in various periodicals, and of Gladys in Grammarland, an imitation of Lewis Carroll's Wonderland books.